California Disclosures: Updated as of October 22, 2020

 The general Proposition 65 notice is: WARNING: You have purchased an item that contains a chemical known to the state of California to cause cancer, birth defects or other reproductive harm.

 As required under the California Transparency Supply Chain Act, we are disclosing our efforts to mitigate the risk of slavery and human trafficking in our supply chain.

 Each year DICK'S audits a significant percentage of our private brand contract factories to determine if they are in compliance with our standards, which in addition to requiring compliance with local laws on working hours, wages and health and safety concerns, also prohibit forced, slave or child labor.
-Audits are performed by DICK'S compliance personnel or third party verifiers and are semi-unannounced within a negotiated time frame.
+Audits are performed by DICK'S Compliance Team members or third party verifiers and are semi-unannounced within a negotiated time frame.
 Annual and follow-up audit frequency is determined in accordance with our policy and is based in part on the level of risk and non-compliance determined by previous audit results.

 As part of the supplier onboarding process, all vendors are required to certify that they conduct business in accordance with all applicable laws and regulations which include any existing laws on slavery and human trafficking in the country of manufacture.
 DICK'S certifies private brand factories into various risk levels and active status categories.
-Detailed Corrective Action Plans are required within 14 days for any non-compliance with local law or our Code.
+Detailed Corrective Action Plans are required within 14 days for any non-compliance with local law or our Human Rights Policy.
 Factories must exhibit continuous improvement, transparency, and management cooperation to ensure continued certification and business eligibility.
 Additional follow up audits are required until high risk issues are resolved.
 Lack of continuous improvement may result in termination of the business relationship.
 Factories that demonstrate low risk and strong management systems have opportunities to reduce the frequency of audits.